Kombucha is a fermented tea that has been consumed for thousands of years.

 This is because green tea contains many bioactive compounds, such as polyphenols, which function as powerful antioxidants in the body (4).

-Kombucha made from green tea has many of the same chemical properties and therefore many of the same benefits.
+Kombucha made from green tea contains many of the same plant compounds and presumably boasts some of the same benefits (5).

-Bottom Line: Kombucha made from green tea has many of the same health benefits, and may help with weight loss, blood sugar control and more.
+Summary Kombucha made from green tea may offer many of the same health benefits as green tea itself, such as weight loss and blood sugar control.

-Kombucha, especially when made with green tea, appears to have powerful antioxidant effects on the liver.
+Kombucha, especially when made with green tea, appears to have antioxidant effects in your liver.

-Unfortunately, there are no human studies on this topic, but it does seem like a promising area of research for people with liver disease.
+While no human studies exist on this topic, it does seem like a promising area of research for people with liver disease.

-Bottom Line: Kombucha is rich in tea polyphenols and acetic acid, which have both been shown to kill harmful bacteria.
+Summary Kombucha is rich in tea polyphenols and acetic acid, which have both been shown to suppress the growth of undesirable bacteria and yeasts.

 Heart disease is the world's leading cause of death (22).

-Bottom Line: Kombucha has been shown to improve LDL and HDL cholesterol levels in rats.
+Summary Kombucha has been shown to improve “bad” LDL and “good” HDL cholesterol levels in rats.
 It may also protect against heart disease.

 Type 2 diabetes affects over 300 million people worldwide.
 It is characterized by high blood sugar levels and insulin resistance.